 Using a Mobile

 Take the SIM out of the device and put it in a phone.
 If the phone does not clear the FPLMN list, use manual selection as described above to clear individual networks on the list.
+If the phone does not connect to any network in manual selection, FPLMN list is not the problem and it is something at a network operator level.

 Do you have an Onomondo SIM card?
 If no, you will need to contact the company that supplies you your SIM card to find out why the SIM is still not working.
 It could be other issues not related to the forbidden list, such as lack of commerical agreements in the country you are trying to roam in.